Why You Should Fill Out the FAFSA (Even If You Think It's a Waste of Time)

 Just Do It.
 Every Year.
 Don't Wait.

 Don't procrastinate.
 Though it's tempting to focus on the FAFSA's June 30 deadline and think there's no rush to complete it, the FAFSA website says because many states and colleges have earlier deadlines for applying for state and institutional financial aid, it is highly recommended that you fill out the form as soon as you can to ensure that you don't miss out on any aid.

-To accommodate the growing number of mobile-only Internet users, the Department of Education recently announced that it is rolling out a mobile-friendly version of fafsa.gov as well as an app to complete the FAFSA.
+To accommodate the growing number of mobile-only Internet users, the Department of Education also has a mobile-friendly version of fafsa.gov as well as an app you can use to complete the FAFSA.

 Lastly, remember that you need to file the FAFSA every academic year.
 Eligibility for student aid does not carry over from one academic year to the next.
 Further, variables such as your family's income level in a given year and the number of family members enrolled in college at the same time will affect the amount of aid a student is eligible to receive.
 (To save time, check the FAFSA renewal button, which will populate the form using information reported on previously submitted forms.)